KovalovOL/GitHub-Notifier/README.md

 A Go-based service that monitors GitHub repositories for new tag/version releases and automatically sends email notifications to subscribers.
 It runs a lightweight background scanner and exposes a clean REST API.

+## Swagger documentation
+You can find the Swagger documentation at: [https://gh-notifier.online/docs](https://gh-notifier.online/docs)

 ## Features

 - **Background Scanning**: Periodically polls the GitHub API for new tags.